Here is a math problem in honor of one of our family’s favorite movies…

 So grab a partner, slip into your workout clothes, and pump up those mental muscles!

 Use the digits in the year 2019 to write mathematical expressions for the counting numbers 1 through 100.
 The goal is adjustable: Young children can start with looking for 1-10, middle grades with 1-25.

 You must use all four digits.
 You may not use any other numbers.

 Solutions that keep the year digits in 2-0-1-9 order are preferred, but not required.

 You may use a decimal point to create numbers such as .2, .02, etc., but you cannot write 0.02 because we only have one zero in this year’s number.

 You may create multi-digit numbers such as 10 or 201 or .01, but we prefer solutions that avoid them.

 You MAY use the overhead-bar (vinculum), dots, or brackets to mark a repeating decimal.
 But students and teachers beware: you can’t submit answers with repeating decimals to Math Forum.

-You MAY NOT use a double factorial, n!! = the product of all integers from 1 to n that have the same parity (odd or even) as n.
-Math Forum allows them, but I feel much more creative when I can wrangle a solution without invoking them.
+You may NOT use a double factorial, n!! = the product of all integers from 1 to n that have the same parity (odd or even) as n.
+The Math Forum allows them, but I feel much more creative when I can wrangle a solution without invoking them.